CpBruceMeena/tumdum-frontend/README.md

 ## Contributing

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch
-5. Open a Pull Request
+5. Create a Pull Request

 ## License